-You have the option of deploying JBoss Fuse applications into various Web server products, such as Red Hat JBoss Web Server and Red Hat JBoss Enterprise Application Platform.
-There are two deployment models available: the Camel on EAP subsystem (specifically for Apache Camel applications on JBoss EAP); and WAR files.
+You have the option of deploying JBoss Fuse applications into various Web server products, such as Red Hat JBoss Enterprise Web Server and Red Hat JBoss Enterprise Application Platform.
+This mode of deployment is based on WAR files, which you can generate using the Apache Maven build tool.